WISDEM/WISDEM/docs/examples/blade/tutorial.rst

     :start-after: blade:
     :end-before: structure:

-with the objective function set to:
+Just increase :code:`n_opt` to 8 and :code:`index_end` for both suction- and pressure-side spar caps.
+The objective function is set to:

 .. code-block:: yaml